Decastrino/201-opSystinubu/assignments/shell/readme.md

 7. mkdir: creates a new directory.

-8. pwd: prints the current working directory path.
+8. pwd: prints the current working directory path.(not working as expected)

 9. head: prints out the first few lines of a file.

 10. prints out the last few lines/characters of a file.

+11. Various user level permissions where also implemented.

 Commands not yet implemented: